JimPaine/azure-terraform-lab/labs/5.1/README.md

   name: Hosted Ubuntu 1604
 ```

-Next we tell the pipeline that we want to import the variable groups we created in the previous labs and add a specific key used to store the state as.
+Next, we tell the pipeline that we want to import the variable groups we created in the previous labs and add a specific key used to store the state as.

 ```
 variables: